ccgcyber/flow-collector/README.md

 FLOW COLLECTOR
 ==============

-Netflow datagram collector and parser with integration with NMAP :: API and REPUTATION :: API.
+Netflow datagram collector and parser with integration with NMAP::API and REPUTATION::API.

 Installation